The competitive home for NBA 2K26.

 A full pick-by-pick draft system with serpentine ordering, team assignment logic, and a real-time interface so commissioners can run live drafts with 12+ players simultaneously.

 Entry fees collect via Stripe.
 Prize pools are calculated automatically.
-Payouts go to winners without a commissioner touching money manually — the system handles every edge case including refunds and forfeits.
+Payouts go to winners without a commissioner touching money manually.
+The system handles every edge case including refunds and forfeits.

 A build tool that tracks all 40 in-game badges with attribute requirements, badge point math, and build validation.
 Players can plan entire builds before spending a single virtual currency.